 A Live Lesson Recap with Adam Rasheed

-This is a recap of our recent Live Lesson with Adam Rasheed, teacher of our User Interface Design with Sketch course on SitePoint Premium.
+This is a recap of our recent Live Lesson with Adam Rasheed, teacher of our Design a User Interface with Sketch course on SitePoint.
 Our 1-hour live lesson focused on building a mobile user interface design with Sketch.
+For more talks by industry leaders, check out our Learn from the Experts course on SitePoint.

 Mobile Design with Sketch